create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### SFVec3f **min** (*vec*)

-Returns an SFVec3f whose value is the minimum of the passed SFVec3f and the object.
+Returns an SFVec3f whose value is the componentwise minimum of the passed SFVec3f and the object.

 #### SFVec3f **max** (*vec*)

-Returns an SFVec3f whose value is the maximum of the passed SFVec3f and the object.
+Returns an SFVec3f whose value is the componentwise maximum of the passed SFVec3f and the object.

 #### SFVec3f **multiply** (*number*)